Kevin Höög Jansson

-Kevin Nils Lennart Höög Jansson (born 29 September 2000) is a Swedish professional footballer who plays as a midfielder for IFK Norrköping.
+Kevin Nils Lennart Höög Jansson (born 29 September 2000) is a Swedish professional footballer who plays as a midfielder or centre-back for Primeira Liga club Estrela da Amadora.

 Career

 In 2019, Höög Jansson signed for Mjällby in the Swedish Superettan from the youth academy of Swedish top flight side Helsingborg.

 Before the second half of the 2019–20 season, he signed for Fremad Amager of the Danish 1st Division.

 Before the second half of the 2020–21 season, he signed for Bulgarian top flight club Botev Plovdiv.

 On 5 March 2022, he joined Gangwon FC of K League 1.

+After a three-year spell back in his homecountry with IFK Norrköping (which included a three-month loan to Östers IF), on 1 January 2026, Höög Jansson moved to Portugal, joining Primeira Liga club Estrela da Amadora, where he signed a contract until June 2028.

 Personal life

 Höög Jansson is the son of the former professional footballer Jesper Jansson and the nephew of the former professional footballer Ulrik Jansson.